Langhe Roero Monferrato

 Langhe Roero Monferrato: Tourism, traditions, food and wine

 Langhe Roero Monferrato: For all tastes.
-A guide to conscious tourism, without pretending to want to describe everything, but with a lot of love for my land: A day, a weekend, or an entire holiday!
+A guide to conscious tourism, without pretending to want to describe everything, but with a lot of love for my land.
+A day, a weekend, or an entire holiday!

-I will update it with my new discoveries!
+I will update it with my discoveries!

 LANGHE ROERO MONFERRATO: A TERRITORY WITH 3 SOULS